 Conclusion

 These experiments made the trade-offs of a GPT architecture much more concrete.
 By implementing it from scratch I also got a better grasp of its fundamental building block: a transformer block composed of causal self-attention and a feedforward network, together with residual connections and layer normalization.
-Deriving its computational cost also made clear which parts scale with the model dimension and which ones become expensive as the context grows.
+Deriving its computational cost also made it clear which parts scale with the model dimension and which ones become expensive as the context grows.

 SumGPT showed that even a very small model can learn a precise algorithmic task, but only if the training objective measures the right thing.
 BookGPT showed that for language modeling the architecture is only one part of the problem: cleaning the dataset and increasing useful model capacity improved the results more than simply giving the model a longer context.